Drunk Q & A with Zachary Steele and The Weight of Ashes, a novel

 Does writing/publishing/marketing get any easier with each story/novel published?

 As with anything, the more you learn, the more you practice, the more you learn to trust in yourself, the easier it becomes.
 It’s still hard.
 But a sense of confidence can ease a lot of the difficulty.

 Anywhere quiet with Jess, my partner and absolute favorite human in the whole world.

 Favorite book cover?

-Favorite Small Press and Literary Journal?
+Recommend a Small Press and/or Literary Journal?